bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0028-npx/index.md

 ---
 title: The npx Node.js Package Runner
-description: 'npx is a very cool way to run Node.js code, and provides many useful features'
+description: "npx is a very cool way to run Node.js code, and provides many useful features"
 ---

 `npx` is a very powerful command that's been available in **npm** starting version 5.2, released in July 2017.